 Health Education Authority website has some useful links to people currently involved in public health training such as https://www.hee.nhs.uk/hee-your-area/north-west/our-work/attracting-developing-our-workforce/public-health

 How do I apply?

 The selection process is by co-ordinated recruitment process.
-If you were thinking of joining the public health speciality training programme in 2018, the selection process for England and Wales is likely to start in November 2017 and deadline for applications likely to be December 2017 .
+If you were thinking of joining the public health speciality training programme in 2019 (intake is August 2019), the selection process for England and Wales started on 7th November 2018 and deadline for applications is 29th November 2018 .
 All information including the application process, person specification and the national recruitment timetable is available on the FPH website under Recruitment.
 For information on training posts in Scotland, please visit the MMC Scotland website and for information on training in Northern Ireland see The Northern Ireland Medical and Dental Training Agency website.